 Questions about the ethics of affirmative action have been frequently

 discussed for over 25 years.
 Advocates point to the value of undoing the

-society.
-A series of Supreme Court decisions supported various kinds of affirmative action,
+of Supreme Court decisions supported various kinds of affirmative action,

 but others have limited or opposed it.
 The issues are complex.
 Competent

 as legal or constitutional questions, the same division occurs.

 views with great passion.